Beechcraft T-6 Texan II: United States

 The T-6A was introduced to Moody Air Force Base and Randolph Air Force Base in 2000–2001, and the Air Force awarded the full-rate T-6 production contract in December 2001.
-Laughlin Air Force Base began flying the T-6 in 2003 where it became the primary basic trainer, replacing the T-37.
+Laughlin Air Force Base began flying the T-6 in 2003, where it became the primary basic trainer, replacing the T-37.
 Vance Air Force Base completed transitioning from the T-37 to the T-6 in 2006.
 That year, Columbus Air Force Base began its transition, and retired its last T-37 in April 2008.
 The last active USAF T-37Bs were retired at Sheppard Air Force Base in the summer of 2009.

-The Texan failed to qualify for the Light Attack/Armed Reconnaissance program, because the USAF mailed the exclusion notice to the wrong address, leaving the company with no time to protest the decision.
-But the official mail failure gave Hawker-Beechcraft a further legal justification, as they had told the USAF they planned to file a legal challenge even before the official notice had been mailed and brought its considerable political influence to bear against the USAF decision against their candidate with one Kansas Congressman stating, "It is simply wrong for the Obama administration to hire a Brazilian company to handle national security when we have a qualified and competent American company that can do the job."
-In 2013, Beechcraft was once again the loser.
+The Texan failed to qualify for the Light Attack/Armed Reconnaissance program, because the USAF mailed the exclusion notice to the wrong address, leaving the company with no time to protest the decision, but the official mail failure gave Hawker-Beechcraft a further legal justification, as they had told the USAF they planned to file a legal challenge even before the official notice had been mailed and brought its considerable political influence to bear against the USAF decision against their candidate, with one Kansas Congressman stating, "It is simply wrong for the Obama administration to hire a Brazilian company to handle national security when we have a qualified and competent American company that can do the job."
+In 2013, Beechcraft again lost the bid.